 Investors want proof that your startup is more than just an idea.
 Use quantifiable data to demonstrate traction and potential.
 Showcase metrics that reflect market demand, user growth, or revenue progress.
 Reframe challenges as opportunities, positioning your startup as a solution to existing gaps.
 This approach builds confidence in your vision while addressing common concerns about feasibility.

-Visual and Quantitative Integration Techniques
+What Are Visual and Quantitative Integration Techniques?

 1. Using Visuals to Enhance Data